 Coronary artery spasm

-Coronary artery spasm is a transient, focal increase in vascular tone, markedly narrowing the lumen and reducing blood flow; symptomatic ischemia (variant angina Variant Angina Variant angina is angina pectoris secondary to epicardial coronary artery spasm.
+Coronary artery spasm is a transient, focal increase in vascular tone, markedly narrowing the lumen and reducing blood flow; symptomatic ischemia ( variant angina Variant Angina Variant angina is angina pectoris secondary to epicardial coronary artery spasm.
 Symptoms include angina at rest and rarely with exertion.
-Diagnosis is by ECG and provocative testing with ergonovine... read more ) may result.
+Diagnosis is by electrocardiography (ECG) and provocative... read more ) may result.
 Marked narrowing can trigger thrombus formation, causing infarction or life-threatening arrhythmia.
 Spasm can occur in arteries with or without atheroma.

 In arteries without atheroma, basal coronary artery tone is probably increased, and response to vasoconstricting stimuli is probably exaggerated.
 The exact mechanism is unclear but may involve endothelial cell abnormalities of nitric oxide production or an imbalance between endothelium-derived contracting and relaxing factors.